Ghislaine Maxwell: Career

-Maxwell was a prominent member of the London social scene in the 1980s.
+Maxwell was a prominent figure in the London social scene of the 1980s.
 She founded a women's club named after the original Kit-Cat Club and was a director of Oxford United Football Club during her father's ownership.
-She also worked at The European, a publication Robert Maxwell had established.
-According to Tom Bower, writing for The Sunday Times, in 1986 Robert Maxwell invited her to the naming in her honour of his new yacht the Lady Ghislaine, at a shipyard in the Netherlands.
-Maxwell spent a large amount of time in the late 1980s aboard the yacht, which was equipped with a Jacuzzi, sauna, gym and disco.
-The Scotsman said Robert Maxwell had also "tailor-made a New York company for her".
-The company, which dealt in corporate gifts, was not profitable.
+She also worked at The European, a publication her father had established.
+According to Tom Bower, writing for The Sunday Times, in 1986, Robert invited her to the naming in her honour of his new yacht the Lady Ghislaine, at a shipyard in the Netherlands.
+She spent a large amount of time in the late 1980s aboard the yacht, which was equipped with a jacuzzi, sauna, gym, and disco.
+The Scotsman said Robert had also "tailor-made a New York company for her".
+The company, which was engaged in corporate gifts, was not profitable.

-The Sunday Times reported that Maxwell flew to New York on 5November 1990 to deliver an envelope on her father's behalf that, unknown to her, was part of "a plot initiated by her father to steal $200m" from Berlitz shareholders.

-After Robert Maxwell purchased the New York Daily News in January 1991, he sent Maxwell to New York City to act as his emissary.
-In May 1991, Maxwell and her father took Concorde on business to New York, from where he soon departed for Moscow and left her to represent his interests at an event honouring Simon Wiesenthal.
+The Sunday Times reported that Maxwell flew to New York City on 5 November 1990 to deliver an envelope on her father's behalf that, unbeknownst to her, was part of "a plot initiated by her father to steal $200m" from Berlitz shareholders.
+After Robert purchased the New York Daily News in January 1991, he sent Ghislaine to New York City to act as his emissary.
+This furnished her entry to the Manhattan social scene.
+In May 1991 Maxwell and her father took the Concorde on business to New York, from where he soon departed for Moscow and left her to represent his interests at an event honouring Simon Wiesenthal.

-In November 1991, Robert Maxwell's body was found floating in the sea near the Canary Islands and the Lady Ghislaine.
-Soon afterwards, Maxwell flew to Tenerife, where the yacht was berthed, to attend to his business paperwork.
-Maxwell attended her father's funeral in Jerusalem alongside Israeli intelligence figures, president Chaim Herzog, and prime minister Yitzhak Shamir, who gave his eulogy.
+In November 1991 Robert's body was found floating in the sea near the Canary Islands and Lady Ghislaine.
+Soon afterwards, Ghislaine flew to Tenerife, where the yacht was berthed, to attend to his business paperwork.
+She attended her father's funeral in Jerusalem alongside Israeli intelligence figures, President Chaim Herzog and Prime Minister Yitzhak Shamir, who delivered the eulogy.
 Although a verdict of death by accidental drowning was recorded, Maxwell has since said she believes her father was murdered, commenting in 1997: "He did not commit suicide.
 That was just not consistent with his character.
 I think he was murdered."

-After his death, Robert Maxwell was found to have fraudulently appropriated the pension assets of Mirror Group Newspapers, a company that he ran and in which he held a large share of ownership, to support its share price.
-Pension funds in excess of £400m were said to be missing, and 32,000 people were affected.
+After his death, Robert was found to have fraudulently appropriated the pension assets of Mirror Group Newspapers, a company that he ran and in which he held a large share of ownership, to support its share price.
+Pension funds over £400m were said to be missing, and 32,000 people were affected.
 Two of Maxwell's brothers, Ian and Kevin, who were the most involved with their father in daily business dealings, were arrested on 19 June 1992 and charged with fraud related to the Mirror Group pension scandal.
 The brothers were acquitted three and a half years later in January 1996.